Swegbloo/Nemoh/doc/input-output.rst

 Geometry file
 =============

 ``<geomInput-file>`` contains a geometric description of the body in the form of a (very) coarse mesh, that are number of nodes, number of panels, table of nodes and table of connectivities.
 The input file has to follow the format as shown in :numref:`tab:geomInput`.
+This format can also be converted from other popular mesh formats using `meshmagick <https://github.com/LHEEA/meshmagick>`_ (``nem`` format).

 .. note::